pterm/pterm/README.md

 func main() {

-	pterm.ErrorPrinter.Println("This is the default ErrorPrinter")
+	pterm.Error.Println("This is the default Error")

-	pterm.ErrorPrinter.Prefix = pterm.Prefix{
+	pterm.Error.Prefix = pterm.Prefix{
 		Text:  "OVERRIDE",
 		Style: pterm.Style{pterm.BgCyan, pterm.FgRed},
 	}

-	pterm.ErrorPrinter.Println("This is the default ErrorPrinter after the prefix was overridden") }
+	pterm.Error.Println("This is the default Error after the prefix was overridden") }

 ```